-The Fund is globally diversified across a range of government debt securities and issuers from a variety of sectors and geographies.
-The Fund's investment approach is flexible and begins with an assessment of macroeconomic factors such as expectations on interest rates, inflation and economic growth.
+The Fund is diversified across a range of inflation-linked debt securities from a variety of sectors.
+The Fund's investment approach is based on the principle that returns from bond markets are driven by a combination of macroeconomic factors such as expectations on interest rates, inflation and economic growth.
+As different factors dominate returns at different stages of the economic cycle, the manager applies a flexible investment approach, adjusting the portfolio's duration as deemed appropriate.